ZhuoqunWang0120/llm-viral-fiction-lab/docs/04_experiments/experiment_001_single_work_seed/experiment_plan.md

-# Experiment 001: Single-Work Seed
+# Experiment 001: Single-Work Seed Dataset

-## Goal
+## Research Question

-Test whether a small, high-quality single-work seed can produce a transferable genre playbook for original concept generation.
+Can an LLM use a small, high-quality, single-work seed dataset to extract a transferable genre playbook and generate original platform-native fiction concepts?

 ## Dataset

-Local-only samples from one visible series.
-Raw text is not committed.

-## Out of Scope
+A small sample from one high-quality serialized work.

+## Known Limitations

+- Single author
-- Author imitation
+- Single work
-- Source text reproduction
+- No independent post titles
-- Title formula analysis
+- Title formula analysis is out of scope
-- Multi-author generalization

-## Steps
+## Success Criteria

-1. Build sample inventory.
-2. Audit sample coverage.
-3. Audit overfitting risk.
-4. Extract playbook v1.
-5. Stress-test playbook.
-6. Generate original concept options.
-7. Select one concept.
-8. Generate series bible.
-9. Draft MVP opening.
-10. Evaluate and write retro.
+### Playbook success

+- Explains why the sample works without simply summarizing plot
+- Separates transferable mechanisms from source-work-specific features
+- Marks title formula as out of scope
+- Produces useful writing rubric
+- Generates multiple distinct original concepts

+### Generation success

+- Generated concepts have same genre flavor
+- Concepts are not direct variants of the source work
+- First 3 draft posts have strong opening hooks, emotional progression, and cliffhangers

+### Experiment success

+- We learn whether single-work seed is sufficient
+- We learn whether more data is needed
+- We produce reusable prompts and SOPs